glpi-project/doc/source/tabs/remote-management.rst

 Remote Management
 =================

-Remote mamagement is used to reference the remote access software installed on the workstation, such as Teamviewer, Anydesk, etc.
+Remote management is used to reference the remote access software installed on the workstation, such as Teamviewer, Anydesk, etc.
 It is possible to add software manually if required, but the information can be fed back via the automatic inventory.

 .. image:: images/remote-management.png